MohamedMesto/Statistical-Analysis-and-Engineering-Acoustics-Py/examples/README.md

   <li>working and Navigation between folders and files  </li>
    <li> How to Print the Dataset Columns (Labels) and Rows (contents) <a href='https://github.com/MohamedMesto/Statistical-Analysis-and-Engineering-Acoustics-Py/blob/main/examples/PrintDataset-Labels%26contents.py'>Here</a></li>
     <li> How to Print the indexes of the dataset (Keys) <a href= ''>Here</a></li>
-    <li>How to Extract all Numbers from a String Column in Python Pandas<a href='https://github.com/MohamedMesto/Statistical-Analysis-and-Engineering-Acoustics-Py/blob/main/examples/HowtoExtractallNumbersfromaStringColumninPyPandas.py'> Here</a></li>
+    <li>How to Extract all Numbers from a String Column in Python Pandas <a href='https://github.com/MohamedMesto/Statistical-Analysis-and-Engineering-Acoustics-Py/blob/main/examples/HowtoExtractallNumbersfromaStringColumninPyPandas.py'>Here</a></li>
 </ol>
 </td>